Wisconsin vs. Providence: Odds, spread, over/under - November 14

 Wisconsin vs. Providence Betting Trends (2022-23)

-- Friars games went over the point total 14 out of 29 times last season.
+- Friars games hit the over 14 out of 29 times last season.

 Wisconsin Futures Odds